 Filling your Deviled Eggs

-Fill a piping bag with egg yolk mixture and use a Open Star Tip with a large opening.
+Fill a piping bag with egg yolk mixture and use an Open Star Tip with a large opening.
 In your hollowed-out egg halves place the tip in the middle and close to the bottom without touching.
 Squeeze your piping bag and as the egg yolk mixture come out slowly lift up.
 Once just above the egg white stop squeezing and continue to lift up.
-This creates the rippled look.
-You can spoon in the filling.
-You can also use a zip lock bag.
+This creates a rippled look.
+You can also spoon in the filling or use a zip lock bag to pipe in the filling.
 Add the yolk filling into the bag then cut a small corner off the end of the bag.
 Twist the top of the bag and use it as a piping bag.

 Deviled Eggs Presentation Tips

 Use a Deviled Egg Platter to make the presentation easy.
 The platter keeps the eggs in place.
 In the center of the platter, I lay green leaf lettuce and place additional deviled eggs.
 I don’t garnish my deviled eggs with paprika or dill until I am ready to serve them.
 When you refrigerate your eggs before serving stick a couple of toothpicks in the eggs then tent them with plastic wrap.
 The toothpicks will keep the plastic wrap from laying directly on your deviled eggs and messing up the gorgeously pipped filling.

 Wait to garnish right before serving.
 This gives a fresh appearance of the Deviled Eggs.
 If you garnish then refrigerate your deviled eggs the paprika will get wet from the moisture of the egg and condensation.
 Rather than a light red dusting, the paprika will look runny.
 So always garnish right before serving.